-Ranked choice voting (RCV) is currently used in at least 10 U.S. cities and many university and organization elections.
+Ranked choice voting (RCV) is currently used in more than 10 U.S. cities and many university and organization elections.
 It is also used in numerous national, state and local governmental elections around the world.
 In this section we explore emerging research into the impact of ranked choice voting in the United States as well as the body of research on RCV around the world.

 Since 2000, the number of American cities using single-winner RCV has dramatically increased.
 More than ten cities now use single-winner RCV including four cities in the Bay Area in California, Minneapolis and St. Paul, Minnesota, and Portland, Maine.
 FairVote and a team of researchers are eagerly investigating America's emergent experience with RCV.

 The Rutgers-Eagleton Poll, with Professors Caroline J. Tolbert and Todd Donovan, conducted two rigorous independent opinion polls exploring voters' experiences in local campaigns and elections in 2013 and 2014.
 These polls show:

 In a survey of more than 200 candidates for city office, Professor Todd Donovan found that candidates in cities using RCV were: